Proxies & Password Pusher

 Solutions:

-1. Verify trusted proxies:
+1. Verify trusted proxies configuration

 • Check that your proxy IP is in the trusted proxies list